 Despite the great amount of scientific data amassed on tuberculosis (TB), an infection that has afflicted the human race for thousands of years, there is still no victory in sight over the disease, which today represents a severe problem for public health in many parts of the world, especially in the poorer countries.
-With the constantly growing number of multidrug resistant strains and the spread of AIDS, which destroys patients' immunity, leaving them much more susceptible to mycobacterial infection, the rates of incidence and prevalence of TB have and could threaten been risina the affected socioeconomic development of countries, in view of the fact that both TB and AIDS affect, in the main, people in their most productive years, aged 15-49^{1,2}.
+With the constantly growing number of multidrug resistant strains and the spread of AIDS, which destroys patients' immunity, leaving them much more susceptible to mycobacterial infection, the rates of incidence and prevalence of TB have and could threaten been risina affected socioeconomic development of countries, in view of the fact that both TB and AIDS affect, in the main, people in their most productive years, aged 15-49.

-While it is true that very useful tuberculostatic products exist, both for treatment and prophylaxis, the known toxic side-effects of these drugs, the infection of patients by the M. avium complex and their lack of adherence to the course of treatment, are all factors that make ongoing search for improved drugs the absolutely indispensable.
-As a rule, new drugs are introduced by modifying molecules with known characteristics, often with the help of computer-aided design techniques3.
-Synthetic routes that are designed to begin with a known drug and make planned improvements in some of properties, particularly in its its pharmacokinetics (as is the case in delayedaction prodrugs) are often used^{3,4,5}.
-Prodrugs are chemicals with little or no pharmacological activity, undergoing biotransformation to а therapeutically active metabolite.
-In the prodrug approach, the physicochemical properties of the parent drug are transiently modified with a promoiety or carrier4.
-The objectives of a prodrug strategy are: to solve problems resulting from poor solubility, insufficient chemical stability or poor organoleptic properties: reduced systemic toxicity; improved oral bioavailability, by improving the oral absorption of the drug and/or by decreasing its presystemic metabolism.
-Other objectives are to improve absorption, lengthen the duration of action of the drug by slow metabolic release, and finally achieve the organ/tissue-selective delivery of an active agent^{3,4}.
+While it is true that very useful tuberculostatic products exist, both for treatment prophylaxis, the known toxic side-effects of these drugs, the infection of patients by the M. avium complex and their lack of adherence to the course of treatment, are all factors that make ongoing search for improved absolutely indispensable.
+As a rule, new drugs are introduced by modifying molecules with known characteristics, often with the help of computer-aided design techniques.
+Synthetic routes that are designed to begin with a known drug and make planned improvements in some properties, particularly pharmacokinetics (as is the case in delayedaction prodrugs) are often used.
+Prodrugs are chemicals with little or no pharmacological activity, undergoing biotransformation to therapeutically active metabolite.
+In the prodrug approach, the physicochemical properties of the parent drug are transiently modified with a promoiety or carrier.
+The objectives of a prodrug strategy are: to solve problems resulting from poor solubility, insufficient chemical stability poor organoleptic properties: reduced systemic toxicity; improved oral bioavailability, by improving the oral absorption of the drug and/or by decreasing its presystemic metabolism.
+Other objectives are to improve absorption, lengthen the duration of action of the drug by slow metabolic release, and finally achieve the organ/tissue-selective delivery of an active agent.

-Even though great advances have been made in polymeric drugs, the practice of conjugating hydrophobic drug moieties in dense clusters along the polymer chain of a carrier molecule and, not infrequently, the low water solubility of the carrier itself, can easily result in the precipitation of the polymer derivative, and often does ^{5, 6, 7, 8}.
-To overcome this problem, a promising technique is to make polymer drugs that take the form of micelles ^{5, 6, 7, 8}.
-In line with approach. micelle-forming this polymer derivatives of the initial-phase anti-tuberculous drugs - pyrazinamide, isoniazid and rifampin were synthesized in this study.
+Even though great advances have been made in polymeric drugs, the practice of conjugating hydrophobic drug moieties in dense clusters along the polymer chain of a carrier molecule and, not infrequently, the low water solubility of the carrier itself, can easily result in the precipitation of the polymer derivative, and often To overcome this problem, a promising technique is to make polymer drugs that take the form of micelles .
+In line with approach. micelle-forming polymer derivatives of the initial-phase anti-tuberculous drugs - pyrazinamide, isoniazid and rifampin were synthesized in this study.
 These derivatives were characterized by determining the critical micelle concentration (CMC) and the mean diameter of the micelles, and then tested for activity against several mycobacterial strains, such as virulent M. tuberculosis and M. avium.

-Materials and methods
+Materials and methods Chemicals

-Chemicals

-Pyrazinamide (PZA), isoniazid (INH) and rifampin (RMP) were obtained from FURP (Popular Remedy Foundation), α-methyl-ωaminopoly(oxyethylene) (CH3-PEG-NH2, MW 5,000) was purchased from Shearwater, Inc., USA, and 1-ethyl-3-(3-dimethylaminopropyl) carbodiimide (EDC) from Aldrich.
+Pyrazinamide (PZA), isoniazid (INH) and rifampin (RMP) were obtained from FURP (Popular Remedy Foundation), $\alpha\text{-methyl-}\omega\text{-aminopoly}(oxyethylene)$ (CH3-PEG-NH2, MW 5,000) was purchased from Shearwater, Inc., USA, and 1-ethyl-3-(3-dimethylaminopropyl) carbodiimide (EDC) from Aldrich.
 Other reagents were obtained from a variety of commercial sources.